-Director of Fund Development
+Director, Fund Development

 Tom Farley is the director of Development, assisting donors to identify ways they may impact the world in Christ’s name through the work of Global Ministries and UMCOR.
 Tom joined the staff in 2018, bringing expertise in current and deferred giving methods that help donors fulfill their desires to support those in need.
 “We all have an essential role to fulfill in the missio Dei.
 My responsibility is to facilitate people’s participation in the work of God through Global Ministries and UMCOR – which, for those of us who are not called into direct ministry – is through our gifts of financial and intellectual resources.
 Without our participation, good news and works are not sustained.
 I help donors explore the excitement of being ‘frontline workers’ in the cause of Christ.”

-Interim Treasurer, Global Ministries and UMCOR
+Chief Financial Officer, Global Ministries and UMCOR

-Michael Gurick is the interim treasurer of Global Ministries and UMCOR.
+Michael Gurick is the chief financial officer of Global Ministries and UMCOR.
 He has been with Global Ministries since July 2018, when he joined the staff as senior director of finance.
 Prior to arriving at Global Ministries, Gurick began his career at the Georgia Lottery Corporation, where he worked as manager of financial planning and analysis.
 In 1999, he moved to Hi-Tech Rentals as controller and became vice president of finance in 2005.
 In 2008, he joined Production Resource Group, where he worked as the controller for the PRG Atlanta and Nashville offices.
 In 2012, Gurick was promoted to general manager over the PRG Atlanta office and served in that role until 2015, when he became director of finance for PRG’s corporate and tradeshow division.
 Gurick graduated from Florida State University in 1992 with a Bachelor of Science in finance and earned his CPA license in 1999.
 Gurick and his wife, Kendra, currently reside in Powder Springs, Georgia, and have two children, Kelsey and Gavin.

-Edgar Avitia Legarda
+The Rev. Edgar Avitia Legarda

 Lead, Global Mission Relationships